 Deciding to cancel an unused credit card isn’t always straightforward.
 Here are the main pros and cons to consider:

-Cancelling can affect your credit score in two main ways:
+Cancelling a card can influence your score in a couple of key ways:

 When your card expires, don’t worry – as long as your account is in good standing, your provider will automatically send you a new one.
 At this point, you can decide if you want to keep it or cancel.
 If you still owe a balance on an expired card, you still have to pay it off before cancelling.